A reader I’ll call Mitch has an interesting question:

-The first question you need to ask yourself – and this is a pretty hard question – is whether or not you truly expect direct compensation for this idea.
 Some people have the expectation that every good idea they have deserves direct compensation.
 Others are quite happy to give their ideas away.
 Still others are somewhere in the middle – willing to give away some of their ideas, but attempt to sell others.

 I struggled with this for a long time.
 I used to believe deeply that I deserved compensation for every idea and creative work.
 I would write short stories and essays, carefully protect my copyright on them, and seek out only paid opportunities to share that work.
 I was very hesitant to share any good idea I had, only sharing the ones I was being directly paid for.

 Eventually, I realized that this wasn’t the way I wanted to go.
 I eventually came around to the opposite perspective – I now try to share as many of my ideas as I can as widely as I can without much worry for copyright, and I merely hope to earn a little bit of money in parallel with it.
 That’s why I blog instead of trying to sell articles to publishing outfits.